How to set up tracking on Ghost Newsletters

 Subdomain constraint 🚨

-You should know that tracking by Mailgun requires you to use a subdomain.
-So you if are already using a subdomain for sending emails, for example, mg.domain.com, the tracking hostname would be tracking.mg.domain.com or similar.
+You should know that tracking with Mailgun requires you to use a subdomain.
+So if you are already using a subdomain for sending emails, for example, mg.domain.com, the tracking hostname would be tracking.mg.domain.com or similar.

-And in case you are using Cloudflare (Ghost Pro uses it) you may have to contact Cloudflare to ask to make it works.
+• If you are using Cloudflare (Ghost Pro uses it) you might need to reach out to Cloudflare for assistance in getting it to function correctly.
 Source: Mailgun Help (Special Note before steps)

-Then the easy setup for tracking with Mailgun would be to use the main domain without subdomains.
-For example domain.com, and then use a 1st level subdomain for tracking, like example.domain.com
+Then the simplest setup for tracking with Mailgun would involve using the main domain without subdomains.
+For instance, domain.com and then employing a first-level subdomain for tracking, such as tracking.domain.com

 💡 You choose the domain, could be tracking.domain.com, newsletter.domain.com, or whatever you wish